-A Pacific Northwest native, Brooke is an avid world traveler, a enthusiastic fisher and crabber, and a decent chef.
-She has a degree in Philosophy from the University of Washington.
+A Pacific Northwest native, Brooke is an avid world traveler and an enthusiastic crabber and fisherperson.
+She has a degree in philosophy from the University of Washington.

 Matt Dresdner is partner and Creative Director of Mammoth.
 He brings with him more than 20 years experience in advertising and design with a deep background in message development, strategy, and the creation of innovative campaigns.